NZ Sign Language Interpreted

 Meet the Team introduces the actors and crew.
 Photos of the performers and the characters they play, and the crew and the jobs they perform in the theatre, will introduce you to the team before you attend the show.

 The Story Summary and Meet the Team documents for your show will be available about one week before the sensory relaxed performance.
-In the meantime, check out these documents below from past shows to know what to expect.
+In the meantime, check out these documents below from past shows, along with our FAQs and the rest of our resources, to know what to expect.

 To book a familiarisation visit to the theatre please email firstname.lastname@example.org or